Barklim/fakestoreapi/Readme.md

 - NodeJS — check .nvmrc file for needed version
 - Yarn

+## Done

+- can add in editable mode user, if press enter or press button
+- can search user buy typing or press search

 ## Todo

+- edit fields items
 - create transform class for user entity to user item list
 - classical architecture to module
 - loaders state, skeleton for load